 Another young lady came to be my partner, but you could see on her face how scared she was!
 She tried once and backed out.

 Then a handsome guy came to help me, as my partner.
 Ouch!
 He is two heads taller than me and much stronger.
 “Will this work?!”, I asked myself, but soon I set aside this thought, getting ready to try again.
 First time .. he lost his balance, and we stopped.
 I heard again: “Do you want to continue?”
 “Yes, but I just need to take a small break”.
 Few minutes after, I’m ready again.
-The support team put the bar between our throats, we take our position, look into each other eyes and start pushing.. and pushing.. and pushing… I arrive to a point when I think I cannot push anymore.. but I try to see if I can push a little bit more.
-In that moment, the bar start bending.. people around us start cheering.. encouraging us to push even more.. and more..
-I rich out to hug my partner while the rebar continue to bend, and dropped down right in the moment I touched my partner!
+The support team put the bar between our throats, we take our position, look into each other eyes and start pushing.. and pushing.. and pushing… I arrive at a point when I think I cannot push anymore.. but I try to see if I can push a little bit more.
+At that moment, the bar starts bending.. people around us start cheering.. encouraging us to push even more.. and more… I rich out to hug my partner while the rebar continues to bend, and dropped down right at the moment I touched my partner!
 Yeyyyyy.. we made it!!!!!!!!!!!!!!!
 Wowwww!
 We hugged, yelled .. everybody around us celebrating our victory!
 They were there all the time, to encourage and support us.